Skip to contents

 #> <date> <dbl> <dbl> <dbl> <dbl>

-The threshold can be tightened or relaxed depending on how much forecast uncertainty is acceptable in the use case.
+Tighten or relax tolerance depending on how much uncertainty is acceptable in the use case.

 Summary Output